antoniosh97/Recommender-System-2023/README.md

 https://arxiv.org/pdf/1706.07881.pdf

 “Negative Sampling” strategy, in which k negative samples are drawn whenever a positive example is drawn.
-The negative samples are sampled based on the positive ones by replacing the items in the positive samples.
+The negative samples are sampled based on the positive ones by replacing the items in the positive samples.

 </div>